New Year’s Day In Iran Marked By Major Escalations In Protest Action

 While delivering his nationally televised address on Sunday night, President Rouhani warned protesters that “the government will show no tolerance for those who damage public property, violate public order and create unrest in society.”

-On Monday Rouhani reinforced his support for Iranians’ right to voice concerns in a tweet: “People want to talk about economic problems, corruption and lack of transparency in the function of some of the organs and want the atmosphere to be more open,” he wrote.
+On Monday, Rouhani reinforced his support for Iranians’ right to voice concerns in a tweet.

+“People want to talk about economic problems, corruption and lack of transparency in the function of some of the organs and want the atmosphere to be more open,” he wrote.
 “The requests and demands of the people should be taken note of.”

 Whoa!
 300,000 March for democracy in Iran!
 Incredible! #IranProtest #SundayMorning #HappyNewYear pic.twitter.com/BQZuXDbh11